mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ### Password

+In the password field, the following special values are substituted:

+ - `%p`: Replaced by the roundcube/IMAP password of the user.
+ - `%b`: Marker to use bearer authentication.
+If no preset-specific OAUTH configuration is configured, the bearer token acquired by roundcube during login with OAUTH2 (available from roundcube 1.5) is used.
+The username is not used and can be empty in that case.

-In the password field, the placeholder `%p` is substituted with the roundcube/IMAP password of the user.
-This only works if the password is `%p`, i.e. this placeholder is not replaced if it is part of a larger string.
-In this case, the password is also stored as `%p` in the database, so the user can avoid having their password stored in the roundcube database at all.
+Substitution only works if the password is exactly the placeholder, i.e. this placeholder is not replaced if it is part of a larger string.
+In this case, the placeholder is also stored as password in the database, so the user can avoid having their password stored in the roundcube database at all.

 ## Preconfigured Addressbooks (Presets)